jamesericdavidson/jamesdavidson.xyz/content/projects.md

 # Guild Wars 2 Pip Calculator (2018)

-{{< figure src="/images/guild-wars-2.jpg" link="https://www.guildwars2.com/en/media/screenshots/" target="\_blank" alt="A screenshot of Guild Wars 2, depicting three players in the World versus World game mode" attr="© 2021 NCSOFT Corporation.
+{{< figure src="/images/guild-wars-2.webp" alt="A screenshot of Guild Wars 2, depicting three player characters" attr="© 2021 NCSOFT Corporation.
 All rights reserved.
 NCSOFT, ArenaNet, the interlocking NC logo, Aion, Lineage II, Guild Wars, Guild Wars 2: Heart of Thorns, Guild Wars 2: Path of Fire, Blade & Soul, and all associated logos, designs, and composite marks are trademarks or registered trademarks of NCSOFT Corporation.
 All other trademarks are the property of their respective owners." attrlink="https://us.ncsoft.com/en-us/legal/ncsoft/content-terms-of-use" >}}

 ## Synopsis